normen/whatscli/README.md

 ### Caveats

-This is a WIP.
+This is a WIP and mainly meant for my personal use.
 Heres some things you might expect to work that don't.
 Plus some other things I should mention.

 - Only shows existing chats
 - Only fetches a few old messages